yasming/Csv_To_String_Conversor_Golang/README.md

 # Csv_To_String_Conversor_Golang

-This is a project that will receive a csv(only numbers accepted in the spreadsheet and needs to be a square matrix) as input in the body of the request and convert it for in many ways, showing in a json response, for example:
+This is a project that will receive a csv(only numbers accepted in the spreadsheet and needs to be a square matrix) as input in the body of the request and convert it for in many ways, for example:
 1. Csv converted to an array
 2. Csv converted to only one line string with all records
 3. Show the sum of the numbers in the spreadsheet

+The response will be show as a json response in the endpoint

 ## Prerequisites